Supple-build/homebridge-slide-shutter/README.md

 Homebridge plugin for [Slide](https://nl.slide.store/) by Innovation in Motion.

-Currently this plugin only supports the latest local API.
-In the future it will also be able to control curtains with the remote API.
+This plugin supports the local and the remote API simultaneously.
+You can add local slides to the `devices` array.
+If you enable the `remote` setting and enter your credentials the plugin will add all your slides from the remote API.

 ## Installation